 Visit the wonderful moss garden and a national treasure in Ohara

 This beautiful temple surrounded by nature is also one of the oldest temples in Kyoto.
-Established in between year 782 to 806, the temple was officially named “Sanzen-in” in 1871.
+Established between 782 and 806, the temple was officially named “Sanzen-in” in 1871.
 Amazingly, the temple’s head priests were members of the imperial family.
-Ohara area once was a place where noble people and disciplined monks flocked over to have a secluded life.
-Here, you can enjoy two beautiful gardens which changes face according to season.
-There are several shops along the way from the bus stop t...moreo Sanzen-in, you can easily spend about half a day in this area.
+Ohara area was once a place where noble people and disciplined monks flocked over to have a secluded life.
+Here, you can enjoy two beautiful gardens which look different depending on the season.
+There are several shops along the way from the bus stop to Sanzen-in, you can easily spend about half a day in this area.
 Make a visit to this temple, make a prayer, and enjoy the magnificent view of the gardens.

 Yusei-en Garden is a moss garden which is categorized as a pond strolling style garden.
-It’s a beautiful moss garden where you can find 6 jizo statues called, warabe jizo.
+It’s a beautiful moss garden where you can find 6 Jizo statues called Warabe Jizo.
 Enjoy your stroll through this garden and take in the joy shared by these little statues.
 During the autumn, beautiful maple leaves changing colors can be seen, and during the spring, cherry trees planted around the area can be seen blooming.
-Even during the rain, the moss garden is beautiful as the colors of the moss...more change.
+Even during the rain, the moss garden is beautiful as the colors of the moss change.

 Manner & Tips

 Please keep in mind that tripods are not allowed inside.
 If you want to participate in sutra copying, just ask the temple staff.

 3.2 experience3.5 access2.5 photogenic3.5